motou/magento2-store-locator-stockists-extension/README.md

 Looking for a maintainer to take control of this project and move it forward.
 There are new releases of magento2 and apparently some things stopped working, i.e. issue #29.
 As I no longer work with magento, I don't have time to debug the issue.
+Anyone interested, post your availability here: https://github.com/ClaudiuCreanga/magento2-store-locator-stockists-extension/issues/30

 # Magento2 stockists store locator extension